Grass & Grass Seed

 Handling Weeds in Your New Grass

 It happens.
 That's because dormant weed seeds are always present in the soil, and they're waiting to sprout when they get a chance.
 Weeds pop up now and then among newly planted grass, but that doesn’t mean you should treat them right away.
 A good rule of thumb is to wait until you've mowed your new grass at least 4 times before you treat the weeds with weed-control products.
-The exception is if you are using a weed-control product specifically designed to be used when seeding.
+The exception is if you are using a weed-control product specifically designed to be used when seeding, such as Scotts® Turf Builder® Triple Action Built for Seeding (for use on Northern lawns only).
 As always, remember to read and follow the product label directions for the weed-control product you are using.

 Handling Bugs in Your New Grass